Is Overbooking Flights Legal in Europe?

 Knowing your rights and what you can do in such situations is the first step to feeling more empowered as an air traveler.

-Have you been denied boarding due to overbooking and want to claim compensation for the inconvenience caused?
-Or are you simply curious if overbooking flights is legal in Europe?
-Either way, this article will help answer all your questions about flight overbooking.
+Have you ever been denied boarding due to overbooking?
+Is overbooking of flights is legal in Europe?
+This article will help to answer all your questions about flight overbooking.

-What Is Overbooking and How Does It Affect Flights?
+What is Overbooking and How Does It Affect Passengers?

 You may have seen the news stories about flights being overbooked and people being denied boarding.